 There's one question I seem to field from sales reps on a frequent basis, more than any other: What are your best cold calling tips to improve effectiveness?
 And my response?
-I give more than simple cold calling tips, I suggest a 6 stage model to dramatically improve cold calls that I'm sharing below.
+I give more than simple pointers, I'm suggesting a 6 stage model to dramatically improve cold calls that I'm sharing below.

 The very thought of cold calling for many sales reps, fills them with dread and fear.
 Often times, this fear stems from being concerned that they are an interruption to their prospect’s day.
 For others, it’s the anxiety that should they say the wrong thing or mess up their words, the call will nose dive.
 But cold calling is still very much alive and well.
 And when delivered with structure, thoughtfulness, and a sprinkling of humanization, you can exponentially increase win rates and conversions.